exposit/katamoiran/_posts/2017-04-19-pythia-oracle-update-1-4-0.md

 ##### Highlights

 * I moved some stuff in the footer around.
-Now you can "pick one" through "pick five" which is handy for narrowing down lists.
+Now you can "pick one" through "pick five" on your own comma-separated lists, which is handy for narrowing things down when you have an unusual number of elements and die rolling isn't straightforward.

 * New character sheet mode to support narratively described characters.
 Pretty much just alternating big and small boxes.
 See the config and help for details.

-* Re-arranged the generators and split them up in a more logical way, with Dungeon having its own panel now.
-Added some zone-based pointcrawl stuff.
+* Re-arranged the generator panels and split them up in a more logical way, with Dungeon & Wilderness generators on their own panel now.
+Added some zone-based pointcrawl stuff in as well.

 * Added a new panel (disabled by default) that has predictive text and markov chain generators to mimic a GM.
 It's extremely alpha and requires more libraries (Textblob and markovify) to be installed than usual.